 Dinkel is the German word for Spelt, a type of cereal grain that belongs to the wheat family

 Dinkel is often referred to as an ‘ancient grain’, a term that lacks an official meaning and commonly indicates grains that were cultivated by ancient civilizations and are largely unchanged by human intervention over the last hundreds of years.
-Based on this definition, common wheat (bread wheat) is a modern grain because it is constantly bred and changed while Dinkel, Emmer, Einkorn, and Khorasan are ancient grains.
+Based on this definition, common wheat (bread wheat) is a modern grain because it's constantly bred and changed while Dinkel, Emmer, Einkorn, and Khorasan are ancient grains.

 There is a general belief that ancient grains are “healthier” or more nutritious than modern ones.
 Many of us, driven by this belief, are willing to spend more money to buy them (their production is much lower and their cost substantially higher), thinking that they can nourish us better.
 Looking at the science front we find not enough comparative studies and not enough independent confirmations of the results to reach a clear conclusion (1).
-Concerning the macronutrients, ancient wheat contains indeed more proteins.
+Concerning the macronutrients, ancient wheats contain indeed more proteins.
 However, from a nutritional point of view, we eat grains to obtain mainly fibers, vitamins and other phytochemicals.
-On this matter, ancient wheat superiority is not sufficiently corroborated by scientific research.
+On this matter, ancient wheat superiority isn't sufficiently corroborated by scientific research.
 A comprehensive analysis of bioactive compounds, mainly dietary fiber and an array of phytochemicals, in several grains, showed no particular nutritional benefit from consuming ancient varieties.
-The only notable difference was the high content of carotenoids in ancient wheat.
+The only notable difference was the high content of carotenoids in some ancient wheats.
 On the other side though, ancient grains were found to contain less dietary fiber than modern ones (2).

-From a culinary point of view, it is for sure a blessing to have so many grains to use in different food preparations, separately or in combinations.
+From a culinary point of view, it's for sure a blessing to have so many grains to use in different food preparations, separately or in combinations.
 Each grain, either whole or through a type of flour, contributes unique flavours and characters and gives us room for experimentation and creativity when we cook food.

 Dinkel and bread making